Ordinary Trance

 Ad

-Suggestions are invitations to explore a particular subjective reality.
-Whether the entity that creates it is a hypnotist, salesman, or you, the suggestion is always a creative fiction rather than a claim of objective validity.
-Typically, the suggestion is designed to promote the interests of its creator-unless that entity is neurotic.
+Suggestions are invitations to a try on a particular trance.
+Whether the entity that creates the suggestion is a hypnotist, salesman, or you, the suggestion is always a creative fiction rather than assumed to be objective reality.
+Typically, the suggestion is designed to promote the interests of its designer-unless that entity is neurotic.

-The interests of the stage hypnotist are served when the subject performs foolishly and the audience laughs; the interests of the salesman are served when the customer buys.
-Your interests are served when you get yourself to act as you intend despite the influence of local conditions that would promote relapse.
+The interests of the stage hypnotist are served when the subject performs in a way that makes the audience laugh; the interests of the salesman are served when the customer buys.
+Your interests are served when you act in accord with your interests and principles.

 Barry’s Neurotic Trance